hyriver/py3dep/README.rst

     py3dep geometry.gpkg geometry epsg:4326 --layer "Slope Degrees"
     py3dep coords.csv coords epsg:4326

+Now, let's see how we can use Py3DEP as a library.
 Py3DEP accepts `Shapely <https://shapely.readthedocs.io/en/latest/manual.html>`__'s
 Polygon or a bounding box (a tuple of length four) as an input geometry.
 We can use PyNHD to get a watershed's geometry, then use it to get the DEM and slope